- Why does the clinic sometimes stop accepting walk-in patients prior to the posted closing time of 3:45 p.m?

-Due to fluctuating patient demand, there are days and times of the year when walk-in is busier than usual and may close early.
-It means we have reached the maximum number of patients that the walk-in physician can see before the clinic closes.
-We apologize for any inconvenience that this may cause and strongly urge patients to visit the clinic within 2 hours of the posted closing time to increase the chance of being seen that day.
+Due to fluctuating same-day appointment demands, there are days and times of the year when walk-in is busier than usual and may close early.
+It means we have reached the maximum number of same-day appointments that the walk-in physician can see before the clinic closes.
+We apologize for any inconvenience that this may cause and strongly urge patients to call the clinic within 2 hours of the posted closing time to increase the chance of being assessed that day.

 In no circumstance can we provide medical results over the phone.
 Only doctors are authorized to read and provide the results of any medical tests performed.
-We will make every effort to contact you if your test results are abnormal to inform you to book a follow up appointment.
-You must book a follow up appointment with your doctor in order to go over the results in detail.
+We will make every effort to contact you if your test results are abnormal to inform you to book a follow-up appointment.
+You must book a follow-up appointment with your doctor in order to go over the results in detail.
 We use a secure messaging system called Medeo; please keep an eye out on the email you provided us with.

 No. Doctor’s Notes are not covered by OHIP or by UHIP, nor are they covered by the CUSA Health & Dental Plan or the GSA’s Health Benefits.
 As well, most private insurance providers do not cover this expense.
 Doctor’s notes are a chargeable service and are $20.

 No, you cannot come to HCS and ask a doctor for a Doctor’s Note for a past illness.
 You must see a doctor when you are presently ill in order for them to make an appropriate diagnosis.
 It is then up to the doctor’s discretion to possibly provide you with a note relaying information about that illness to your work, professor etc.